Dubai Unified Licence integration with Emirates NBD delivers 35% time reduction for SME onboarding

 PHOTO

-- In line with the goals of the Dubai Economic Agenda, D33, the partnership between Dubai Business Registration and Licensing Corporation (DBLC) and Emirates NBD enhances ease of doing business and drives economic growth

-Dubai, UAE: Dubai Business Registration and Licensing Corporation (DBLC), part of the Dubai Department of Economy and Tourism (DET), has highlighted the transformative impact of its strategic alliance with Emirates NBD, a leading banking group in the Middle East, North Africa and Turkey (MENAT) region, through integration with the Dubai Unified Licence (DUL) initiative.
+DUBAI: Dubai Business Registration and Licensing Corporation (DBLC), part of the Dubai Department of Economy and Tourism (DET), has highlighted the transformative impact of its strategic alliance with Emirates NBD through integration with the Dubai Unified Licence (DUL) initiative.

 As one of the first banks officially onboarded to the DUL, Emirates NBD has pioneered a seamless, government-verified approach to SME and Business Banking (BuB) onboarding.
 By leveraging direct access to DET’s trade licence and investor data, the bank has cut onboarding times by 35% and automated the updating of more than 4,000 business customer records over the course of only two months, eliminating the need for manual intervention by customers or staff.
 Since working within the DUL framework, the bank has also supported SMEs and investors by enabling faster account openings, simpler regulatory compliance, and smoother access to banking services.